dipscope/TypeManager.TS/README.md

 user instanceof User; // True.
 ```

-Besides base functionality for serialization and deserialization this allows you to get metadata or preserve configuration state of a type at runtime.
+Besides base functionality for serialization and deserialization this allows you to get metadata.

 ### Type decorator